saltyorg/docs/docs/apps/autoscan.md

           to: /mnt/unionfs/Media/
 ```

-Run the autoscan tag to rebuild the container with the new image:
+Run the autoscan tag to rebuild the container:

 ```
 sb install autoscan